Ricardo Garcia (Spanish musician): Performing artist

-Cultural and social collaboration is at the heart of his work - he especially enjoys working with musicians in other countries to create new musical fusions and unique sounds.

 Musical style

 Garcia's performances incorporate flamenco styles that range from free-flowing Alegrías and tangos to the emotive tientos and soleas.

 Talking of a 2009 performance with Spanish guitarist Eduardo Niebla and India tabla-player Dharmesh Parmar, a critic noted that he contributed Arabic influences to the performances.

 His ensemble of musicians and dancers also incorporates elements from Indian, African, South American and Caribbean music.
 Their work shows modern influences such as jazz, Latin jazz, bossa nova, and salsa.

 According to the Only magazine, he has forged "a unique and devastatingly original, awe-inspiring sound".

 At the 2010 Edinburgh Festival Fringe, Garcia created a unique blend of Flamenco and Hip-Hop.